pleets/laravel-paypal/README.md

 ## 3.1 Checkout

-Activate paypal checkout with the following en var.
+Activate paypal checkout with the following env var.

 ```properties
 PAYPAL_CHECKOUT_ACTIVATED=true
 ```

-Add the PayPal SDK to your blade template as follows
+Add the PayPal SDK to your blade templates as follows

 ```blade
 @include('laravel-paypal::checkout.sdk')